webplatform/docs/tutorials/webgl_a_simple_shader/index.md

 ---
-title: WebGL: a simple shader
+title: 'WebGL: a simple shader'
 attributions:
   - 'This content was originally published on [DevOpera](http://dev.opera.com), Opera''s Developer Network. .'
 readiness: 'Ready to Use'